 By stimulating the immune system, vaccines may also cause a person's HIV viral load to increase temporarily.

 Because HIV medicines strengthen the immune system and reduce HIV viral load, people with HIV may want to start antiretroviral therapy (ART) before getting vaccinated whenever possible.
-In some situations, however, immunizations should not be delayed to start ART.
+In some situations, however, immunizations should be given even if ART has not been started.
 For example, it's important for people with HIV to get vaccinated against the flu at the time of year when the risk of flu is greatest.

 Are All Types of Vaccines Safe for People With HIV?